Francis, Duke of Teck

-Francis, Duke of Teck (Francis Paul Charles Louis Alexander; 28 August 1837 - 21 January 1900), known as Count Francis von Hohenstein until 1863, was an Austrian-born nobleman who married into the British royal family.
+Francis, Duke of Teck (Francis Paul Charles Louis Alexander; Herzog Franz Paul Karl Ludwig Alexander von Teck; 28 August 1837 - 21 January 1900), known as Count Francis von Hohenstein until 1863, was an Austrian-born nobleman who married into the British royal family.
 His wife, Princess Mary Adelaide of Cambridge, was a first cousin of Queen Victoria.
 He was the father of Queen Mary, the consort of King George V, and thus maternal grandfather of both Edward VIII and George VI.
 Francis held the Austrian title of Count of Hohenstein (Graf von Hohenstein), and the German titles of Prince (Fürst) and later Duke of Teck (Herzog von Teck), and was given the style of Serene Highness in 1863.
 He was granted the British style of Highness in 1887.

 Background and early military career

 Francis was born on 28 August 1837 in Esseg, Slavonia (now Osijek, Croatia), and christened Franz Paul Karl Ludwig Alexander.
 His father was Duke Alexander of Württemberg, the son of Duke Louis of Württemberg.
-His mother was Hungarian Countess Claudine Rhédey von Kis-Rhéde.
+His mother was Hungarian Countess Claudine Rhédey de Kis-Rhéde.
 The marriage was morganatic, meaning that Francis had no succession rights to the Kingdom of Württemberg.
 His title at birth was Count Francis von Hohenstein, after his mother was created Countess von Hohenstein in her own right by Emperor Ferdinand I of Austria.

 He was educated at the Imperial and Royal Technical Military Academy from 1849 to 1853 and joined the Imperial Austrian Army as a lieutenant in the 1st Lancers in 1854.
 He transferred to the Guard Squadron in 1858 and later became a Captain (Rittmeister) in the 7th Hussars.
 He served as Orderly Officer under Count von Wimpffen in Italy during the Austro-Sardinian War and was awarded the gold medal for distinguished service at the Battle of Solferino and the bronze war medal, 1859.

 In 1863, Francis was created Prince of Teck, with the style of Serene Highness, in the Kingdom of Württemberg.
 He served during the Austro-Prussian War and retired from the Austrian Army when he married and moved to England in 1866.